coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

         - I found this list of alternative for windows users like me: https://alternativeto.net/software/screenkey/ :+1:
         - I sometimes use the on-screen keyboard already provided by the OS :+1:

+### What’s the most interesting or useful thing you’ve learned from an online workshop (not specifically this one), and how have you applied it/planning to apply in your life or work

+- Having breaks every hour or so
+- New approach to screensharing, using the 'portrait' approach
+- Manage breathing: reduce stress and use silence to let the audience grasp what you're saying
+- Well, the most interesting or useful thing I’ve learned from online workshops is how not to conduct a workshop, or at least some elements of the same, and I have applied this understanding by engaging in the global effort to discover more about how not to conduct a workshop, or at least some elements of the same, with the motto: That's one small step for a man, one giant leap for mankind..

 ### How can you divide teaching into separate independent tasks?

 - By content blocks, having roles like main and assistant...